 Master of Accounting (MAcc)

-A specialized Master of Accounting Program
+The Master of Accounting Experience

 We are currently unable to accept applications to the Master of Accounting program from international applicants who will study on an F-1 student visa that is sponsored by Loyola University Maryland.